-After receiving a traditional education in photography from Sheridan College School of Visual Arts in Canada, Michael worked as an award winning commercial photographer in Toronto for 18 years.
+After receiving a traditional education in conventional photography from Sheridan College School of Visual Arts in Canada, Michael Wood worked as an award winning commercial photographer in Toronto for 18 years.
 In 1979, while becoming increasingly frustrated with the manipulation of perception involved in conventional photography, he began to combine his photographic training, meditation experience and the Dharma/Shambhala Art Teachings of Chögyam Trungpa.

 In 2004 two films were made about Miksang and Michael’s Journey with Contemplative Photography: ‘CBC Sunday’, and a segment of ‘Quiet Mind: Meditation for Real Life” which can be viewed on the Video and Interviews Page on this site

 Michael is the co-author of the book, ‘The Practice of Contemplative Photography: Seeing the World with Fresh Eyes’, published by Shambhala, April, 2011.